chiefengineer/Git-How-To/docs/chapters/FunWithGitBranching.md

 ### A bit of fun with git branching

   1. We will presume that the repository created via the above process still
       exists.
 If not, please go re-create it.
+      Go ahead and create the "TestFile.txt" file or whatever you used before.
+      Commit it to the "main" branch - this is what happens when you do a
+      "commit" without changing branches - the default, first-created "branch"
+      is "main" (used to be "master" but that had some connotations that were
+      frowned upon, so "main" is used instead - you established the default
+      branch when installing git for the first time, remember?).
+      It should be noted that there is _nothing_ special about the so-called
+      "main" (or "master" or whatever) default branch, it's just a branch.
+      It's only claim to fame and brief fame it is, is that it is automatically
+      created whenever a `git init` is executed where no .git directory exists.
+      So, with the original file created, modified, staged and committed
+      locally, we are now ready to play with branches.
   2. Now, to create a branch, execute the following command:
         `git branch Toy`

       This creates a branch in the "Playground" repository called "Toy".
+      A note should be taken here - creating a branch _does nothing more than_
+      _create a **new** place in the git file system to store snapshots_.
+      Remember, this is all about the working directory and the snapshots
+      produced there.
   3. Do a directory and you will see that the content of the working directory
       _is unchanged!_
       All that took place here is that Git was told to create a new